 There are no set-in-stone rules for throwing a puppy shower.
 Whatever you do, as long as you, your new pet and invited guests are happy, then your puppy shower is perfect.

-You can decide to throw your new pet a puppy shower before or after it arrives, depending on its personality.
-Throwing the shower before your puppy arrives offers the benefit of not overwhelming it with the presence of too many people in its new home.
-However, if you decide to throw the shower after it arrives, you can ask the foster parent or rescue facility from which you adopted the dog for insights on your new pet’s behavior and how it’s likely to behave at the party.
+You can decide to throw your new pet a puppy shower before or after she arrives, depending on her personality.
+Throwing the shower before your puppy arrives offers the benefit of not overwhelming her with the presence of too many people in her new home.
+However, if you decide to throw the shower after she arrives, you can ask the foster parent or rescue group from which you adopted your puppy for insights on your new puppy’s behavior and how she’s likely to behave at the party.